navikt/syk-inn/README.md

 yarn
 ```

-Start the development server (automatically starts redis, this is why Docker is needed):
+Start the development server (automatically starts Valkey, this is why Docker is needed):

 ```bash
 yarn dev